 “Men need to feel important,” Lauren Bacall once said.
 “They feel better when they’re with younger girls or unknown girls.”

-Hjördis however, continued to leave an impression that left her frustrating millimetres from being known.
-On 14th October 1956, David appeared on the hugely popular live US TV game-show ‘What’s My Line’.
+Hjördis however, had made an impression that left her frustrating millimetres from being known in her own right.
+On 14th October 1956, David appeared on the hugely popular US TV game-show ‘What’s My Line’.
 When series regular panelist Bennett Cerf was introduced his first action was to peer at David and say: “I wish you had your wife here with you.”